Fannin County School District

 The Fannin County School District is a public school district in Fannin County, Georgia, United States, based in Blue Ridge.
 It serves the communities of Blue Ridge, McCaysville, and Morganton.

+As of 2023, the district has an annual budget of $59.79 million, or $20,833 per student.

 Schools

 The Fannin County School District has three elementary schools, one middle school, and one high school.